sapireli/AirPrint_Bridge/README.md

 ## Description

 AirPrint Bridge is a Bash script designed to enable AirPrint support for local printers shared on macOS.
 This allows iOS and iPadOS devices to print directly to printers that do not natively support AirPrint.
-The project draws inspiration from [PeterCrozier's AirPrint](https://github.com/PeterCrozier/AirPrint), enhancing and modernizing the approach to ensure compatibility with recent macOS versions.
-Specifically, the project utilizes standard macOS commands and services to bridge the gap to allow traditional printers to print using Airprint.
-THe project doesnt rely on any language or binary that isn't built in on macOS.
-Additionaly, it naturally supports Apple's Bonjour Sleep Proxy so the printers will continue to work when the host computer is asleep or rebooted in pre-logged in state.
+The project utilizes standard macOS commands and services to bridge the gap to allow traditional printers to print using Airprint.
+It is quite an elegant hack to allow AirPrint printer sharing on a Mac.
+The project doesnt rely on any language or binary that isn't built in on macOS.
+Additionaly, it naturally supports Apple's Bonjour Sleep Proxy so the printers will continue to work when the host computer is asleep or rebooted in pre-logged-in state.

 ---